 “What did he mean earlier, when he asked if you could do this?”

 “Oh, it’s nothing,” Roman said.
-He was going for light, but his laugh sounded hollow, echoing in the tunnels.
+His laugh sounded hollow, echoing in the tunnels.
 More to himself than Dinara, he added, “It was a long time ago.”

 The tunnel started to climb gradually upward, and soon, Dinara could see hints of natural light peeking through the storm grates.
 The trio reached an antechamber with a series of darkened tunnels branching off it.
-Roman led them down one of the larger ones.
+Roman led them down one of the larger ones until they reached a dead end, a grate above letting pale light stream down in thin bars.

 “This will take us right into the heart of the prison,” he said, whispering again.
 “Are you ready?”